Prevention and early help

 Identifies the crossing points between early help, safeguarding and child protection

-Where an agency feels they need support from another agency to help a family a Multi Agency Referral Form (PDF, 133KB) is a partnership between 14 Local Authorities across Yorkshire and the Humber Region helping families who may be having relationship difficulties.
+Relationship Matters is a partnership between 14 Local Authorities across Yorkshire and the Humber Region helping families who may be having relationship difficulties.
 North East Lincolnshire Council and its partners are heavily involved in this partnership.

 Whether couples together or separated the way they communicate can impact on their relationship and their children.
 The Relationship Matters webpage can help everyone recognise the signs such as: